zaidalhuda/ai-in-teaching/README.md

 - **Cultural Adaptation**: Adjusts content for Chinese ESL students
 - **Interactive Suggestions**: Recommends polls, quizzes, and activities
 - **Brand Consistency**: Maintains school/personal style throughout
+- **Current Content Integration**: Suggests up-to-date examples and references

 **Agent Prompt Examples:**
 ```
 "Review this presentation and make it more visual for data science students.
-Add diagrams where appropriate and include interactive elements for engagement."
+Add diagrams where appropriate, include interactive elements for engagement, and integrate current industry examples."

 "Adapt this lesson for Chinese ESL college students.
-Simplify academic language, add cultural context, and include vocabulary support slides."
+Simplify academic language, add cultural context, include vocabulary support slides, and incorporate current developments in the field."

+"Enhance this presentation with current examples and trends.
+Make it more engaging for students by adding real-world applications happening now."
 ```

+**Combining Gamma with Grok:**
+1. Use Grok to research current trends and examples in your topic
+2. Input Grok's findings into Gamma prompts for current content
+3. Create presentations that blend academic concepts with real-time developments
+4. Use Gamma Agent to polish and enhance the current examples

 ---